 313 Pollock St, New Bern, NC 28560, Phone: 252-288-5814

 8. Grab a Dessert at Bear City Fudge Company

 Bear City Fudge Company is where you need to go if you are in search of a sweet treat.

 This downtown confectionery store has gourmet fudge, chocolate truffles, salt water taffy and homemade ice cream.

 Bear City Fudge Company is open 11am-6pm, 7 days a week.

 236 Middle St C, New Bern

-Built in the Gothic Revival style in 1871, Christ Episcopal Church sits upon the grounds earlier church buildings, including the original church built in 1750.
+Built during the Gothic Revival style in 1871, Christ Episcopal Church sits upon the grounds of earlier church buildings, including the original church built in 1750.

 The churchyard of Christ Church was the only public burial ground in New Bern until 1800 so you can imagine how many people have been buried in the churchyard.
 Not all are marked.

 While small, the nave is quite striking with its dark wood trim and beautiful stained glass windows.